-AssureSign has been processing electronic signatures for more than 15 years.
+AssureSign has been processing electronic signatures for more than two decades.
 As more and more consumers and businesses embrace not using paper to complete credit card transactions and legal agreements, we remain focused on making it easier and easier to sign for anything electronically.
 For those who still want to actually, physically add your signature, we’ve got your back.

 Introducing LocalSign 2.0: An application that enables you to physically sign your signature to complete a transaction using digital signature pads via AssureSign.